-The syllabus included on a course proposal must follow the requirements of the Official Syllabus.
+The syllabus included on a course proposal form must follow the requirements for course syllabi at UW-Madison.
 Some information that is specific to a given offering (instructor name, location etc.) is not required (although it is recommended that it be included) all items listed below are required if they apply.

 Note a number of items listed below can be copied and pasted from the course proposal form.

 Special accrediting bodies may have additional or different syllabus requirements.

 1. Institution Name if letterhead is not used: University of Wisconsin-Madison

 3. Course title

 5. Course designations and attributes (if any) Click link to see a list of valid options.

 6. Instructional mode (face-to-face, online, some online) for this sample syllabus, mode may change but the sample syllabus should provide information that is consistent with the mode selected here.

 7. Specify how credit hours are met by the course (examples statements you may consider adapting)